victoryeo/education_assistant/mcp/README.md

 To run the MCP client example that talks to a Sample MCP server, use the following command: python mcp_example.py

+To run the MCP client example that generates pdf file, use the following command: python mcp_pdf.py

 The calculator_server.py file is a MCP server implementation for a calculator server.
 It provides a MCP interface for interacting with the calculator server.